 The Common is used for sport and recreation and is a popular spot for dog walking.
 There is a trim trail for children as well as organised sport - Marlborough Rugby Football Club is based here and Marlborough Youth Football Club plays on the football pitch which is also available for private hire.
 Marlborough Golf Club covers part of The Common and there are plans for a Tennis Club too.
 Members of Marlborough Model Flying Club are regular users as well.

 The Common is a popular venue for circuses and fairs as well as other public and community events, having played host to car boot sales, a daredevil stunt show, a civil war re-enactment, food and drink festivals and more.

-Charities may hire The Common at a rate of £11.50 per day from 1st April 2017; commercial hire is £114.00 per day.
+Charities may hire The Common at a rate of £12 per day from 1st April 2018; commercial hire is £117.00 per day.
 There's a £500 bond required against possible reinstatement.
 If you'd like to discuss holding an event here please contact us.
-To download the charges (for events up to 31st March 2018), please click here.
-New charges apply for events from 1st April 2018.
+You can view our charges from 1st April 2018.